ariga/atlas/doc/md/guides/orms/sqlalchemy.md

 ---

 ## TL;DR
-* [SQLAlchemy](https://www.sqlalchemy.org) is Python SQL toolkit and Object Relational Mapper.
+* [SQLAlchemy](https://www.sqlalchemy.org) is a Python SQL toolkit and Object Relational Mapper.
 * [Atlas](https://atlasgo.io) is an open-source tool for inspecting, planning, linting and executing schema changes to your database.
 * Developers using SQLAlchemy can use Atlas to automatically plan schema migrations